 The Program is fairly new, with the first cohort of students beginning in Fall, 2004.
-Eight students have graduated between 2010 and 2012.
-The mean years to completion of the degree was 5.8 for students entering with a bachelor’s degree, and 5 years for students entering with advanced standing.
-The range of time to completion for current graduates is four years to seven years.
+18 students have graduated between 2010 and 2014 with a mean years to completion of the degree of 6.3.
+The range of time to completion for current graduates is 4 years to 7 years*.

 All students admitted to the Clinical Psychology Program at John Jay College receive a comprehensive support package that includes full tuition remission, a stipend of no less than $25,000 per year, and health insurance eligibility for five full years.
 Students are required to pay fees of $364.40, as well as to contribute a nominal fee towards the health insurance policy.
 Students are required to work as research assistants in their first year and teaching assistants or teachers thereafter, in exchange for their stipends.